patrickoser/portfolio-win95/README.md

+todo: Make the popup windows, from the start menu, look more like windows that just opened.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.